KahingaK/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Error on the rails server "NameError (uninitialized constant ToysController::Toys" Misspelt word Toy for the class instance

 - Update the number of likes for a toy

   - How I debugged:
+  Required json to be returned in the response. rendered resposet to json

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Error reads ActionController::RoutingError (No route matches [DELETE] No resourse for ':destroy" in the routes file
+ Added required route